profgarrett/jsgames/README.md

 git clone http://github.com/profgarrett/jsgames
 ```

 Create a secret.js file in the root folder.
 Update to your settings.
 You will need your own Bugsnag API.
 If it's blank, then bugsnag will not handle any errors.
 DEBUG can be set to true/false in order to enable debugging and local development.
+All local bugs are pushed to a log.txt file by default.
 ```
 module.exports = {
 	ADMIN_USERNAME: '',